 Voice of the customer as part of your business process

 Voice of the customer can’t be a stand-alone solution.
 You need to integrate it into other business processes, such as your sales and customer loyalty data.
-Moreover, voice of the customer insights must inform ongoing strategy.
+Moreover, the voice of the customer insights must inform ongoing strategy.